 Professor of Chemistry and Computer Science, University of Toronto

-The Matter Stream at CDL-Toronto will provide technical and business guidance, as well as access to capital, to entrepreneurs working on discovering, developing or recycling advanced materials across the value chain.
+The Matter Stream at CDL-Toronto will provide technical guidance, business insights, and access to capital to entrepreneurs working on discovering, developing or recycling advanced materials across the value chain.

 CDL startups work with mentors to sharpen objectives, prioritize time and resources, raise capital, and engage with experts working on the frontiers of research.

 The startups attend up to five in-person objective-setting sessions between October and June.
 CDL is a non-profit organization.
 There are no fees for participation and CDL does not take any equity.
 Learn more about the CDL program.

 The Matter Stream is suited to ventures along the materials value chain; materials discovery, development, or manufacturing and recycling.
 This stream is tailored towards early-stage companies (early venture or growth) or even projects (pre-incorporation); however, startups at all levels of maturity will be considered.

 Example Innovation Areas

 The list above is not exhaustive.
 Contact firstname.lastname@example.org to discuss the program and your venture with someone from the Matter Stream.

 CDL mentors include accomplished entrepreneurs, experienced business leaders, active angel and venture investors, world-leading scientists, engineers, and economists.
 Mentors meet every eight weeks to help founders set objectives over the program’s nine-month duration.